Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 2. Be good and do good

-3. Purify your mind
+3. Purify one's mind

 Makha Bucha in Thailand